 We attach great importance to the safety of the Shock Pulse Generator technology.
 The control of Shock Pulse Generators is carried out by single or multiple control cabinets, which are equipped with PLC and Touch screen-Interface.
 In case of deviation of standard operation the generator will be shut down automatically.

 Different standards are available for the signal exchange with the DCS and also with the manufacturer or the maintenance partner.

 The Shock Pulse Generator system consists of:

 The gas supply for Shock Pulse Generators is easily carried out by means of gas cylinders or small bundles with 200 bar pressure.
 The pipes distributing the gas to the Shock Pulse Generators should exhibit a minimal inner diameter of 10mm and are operated at a maximum pressure of 40 bar (e.g. material V2A, nominal inner diameter DN10, nominal pressure PN63).
 If Natural Gas is available from the grid, a small compressor can be installed.
-An air compressor unit including storage tank can be purchased optionally.
+An air compressor unit is preferably used for the air supply.
 Additionally, a Nitrogen Gas Cylinder is necessary for the gas spring of the piston.
 The Shock Pulse Generator is mounted at the outside of the boiler wall.
-The discharge nozzle is introduced into the boiler by means of a boiler nozzle and is shortened to the same length as the boiler inside wall.
-The Shock Pulse Generator is hung movable to a crane rail and connected to the boiler flange (DN200 PN16 oder DN250 PN10) directly or by means of a spring package.
+The discharge nozzle is introduced into the boiler by means of a boiler nozzle and is arranged flush with the inner wall of the boiler.
+The Shock Pulse Generator is hung movable to a crane rail and connected to the boiler flange (DN200 PN16 oder DN250 PN10) by means of a spring package.
 The spring package dampens the recoil towards the boiler wall.
 The Shock Pulse Generator can be mounted horizontally at the boiler wall or vertically at the boiler roof.

 Within the framework of a growing Industry 4.0 standardization, Explosion Power GmbH developed a web platform (i.e.SPGLogView) and remote access hardware (i.e.SiteManager) for the whole Shock Pulse Generator fleet.
 The new remote access hardware is installed as a standard for all new projects since March 2016 and is also available for all existing installations.
 Control cabinets equipped with a SiteManager.